rietho/blogdown_website/content/blog/2022-01-13-what-do-you-need-to-do-be-happy/index.md

 Ideas:

+* I'm sceptical
+* A thought experiment and seeing what to take away from it
 * Radical and maybe seemingly counterituitive idea.
 But stay with me ...
 * Simple explanation of idea: Happiness coming from being you right here right now.
 That is with everything you sense everything you feel, even if some of it is unpleasant.
 Just being and having nothing to do.
 * Why happiness from doing is far from ideal